8 Best Beaches in Vancouver to Hangout and Chill on Weekends

-One of Canada’s most ethnically diverse cities, Vancouver is located in Lower Mainland, British Columbia.
-There are many beautiful beaches in Vancouver.
+One of Canada’s most ethnically diverse cities, Vancouver is located in Lower Mainland, British Columbia, and has several world-famous beaches.
 Whether one wants to chase the waves on their surfboard, bask under the golden sun, or escape the hustle-bustle of city life and enjoy the calmness of nature, beaches are the all-in-one package.

 Here are some of the best beaches in Vancouver, from downtown Vancouver and the west end of the city.